denten-books/plain-text/main.md

 Someone writes down "all these cats are subsumed under the category of 'feline.'"
 At this moment, the ideal of "felines" becomes an ossified and unchanging dead thing.
 For Hegel, the true ideal must continue to exist and develop in the real world.
-It is not merely a human idea, but something that "internally distinguishes itself" while remaining "free in its infinitude and independent."
+It is not merely a socially-constructed (we would say today) category, but something that "internally distinguishes itself" while remaining "free in its infinitude and independent."
 The best I can understand this is to think about the evolutionary process that continues in the species, even as the taxonomy describing that evolution may remain tied to its fixed categories.
 New and radically different cats may come into existence---ones no longer covered by the "external mark" of being a "feline."
 Yet this would only mean that the ideal of "feline" has developed past human understanding.
 Zoologists would, at that point, need simply adjust their categories to include new forms of feline being.
+Ideal feline being moves on immediately thereafter, continuing to develop and leaving behind only the husk or a "snapshot" of what it meant to be a cat in times already past.
+For Hegel, one should not confuse the static snapshot with the animate ideal.

-Hegel's "concrete universal" has claim on the ideal.
-It also exists in the real world.
+Hegel's "concrete universal" therefore exists in the real, physical world.
 One way to understand this difficult concept is to think of it as capturing both *eidos* and *phantazomenōn*---idea and appearance---both reasonably transcribed to "form" in English.
 The very word "form" in its ordinary meaning is, in that way, somewhat of a self antonym.
 Form could mean "the visible aspect of a thing," but also "the formative" and "essential determinate principle of a thing," and, in its more obsolete meaning, "a formula, model, type, pattern, and example."
 Form, in this dual sense, sounds a lot like Hegel's "concrete universal."
 In moving towards the physical device, I need to keep both of these meanings in mind.
 They will become important later, when we consider the ways in which meaning connects to structure at the level of magnetic storage medium.
 The question of textual depth has several possible answers depending on how we model text.
 In the binary model, appearances conceal inner content.
 In the tripartite model suggested by Hegel's "concrete universal," we perceive text as indeterminate (or overdetermined) form, which leads to both ideas and physical medium.

-### 3.3 Device as Gadget and Formula
+### 3.3 Sound and Formula

 Generations of critics, from Samuel Coleridge, W.K.
 Wimsatt, John Crowe Ransome, Theodor W. Adorno, Hans-Georg Gadamer, to Slavoj Žižek puzzled at the